-In Spain, there are two frameworks related to the assessment of teachers' competences.
+In Spain, there are two frameworks related to the assessmentcompetences. of teacher

 The Ministry of Education provides one framework related to digital skills and the other one, as in Austria, is the international framework called TALIS.

 A common framework of digital skills for teachers.